saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 ```

 :::note
 We recommend that you avoid the use of special characters when naming your config file.
-It may cause issue to launch TestCafe test.
+It may prevent TestCafe tests from launching.
 :::

 ---